 Make you email them, rather than calling.
 This way you can print off the email they send you and have clear, written proof of what they say.
 Then, if the staff at the airport start giving you trouble, you’ve got a written document proving that the airline is ok with you flying with your electric skateboard.

 No matter what airline you’re flying with, this seems like a good idea.
 Check the board at the ticket counter with the battery already detached, and just carry the battery with you.

 Even if your airline (like Southwest) is fine with you bringing the whole board as a carry-on, it’s probably easier to just check the board, unless you don’t have a detachable battery.

 Some people even report that airlines with policies that ban electric skateboards will allow you to fly with them if you detach the batteries.
 While that may be true, it’s important to understand that none of those airlines state anywhere that there are exceptions to their electric skateboard bans.
-Even if they’ve allowed some travelers to get by with a detached battery, that is not part of their official policy.
-Assuming that the airline was even aware of what was happening, it seems like those are cases of individual airline employees excercising their own judgment.
+Even if they’ve allowed some travellers to get by with a detached battery, that is not part of their official policy.
+Assuming that the airline was even aware of what was happening, it seems like those are cases of individual airline employees exercising their own judgment.

 Buy a Different Board